socratools/socranop/HACKING.md

   want, but if you do, please also run `tools/contrib_to_about` to synchronize the changes in there to the GUI about screen.

-  Our pre-commit hooks will do this for you automatically.
+  The `pre-commit` hooks will update the GUI about screen for you automatically.

-- If you have been git rebasing and had to fix a lot of conflicts, it is possible that a source tree which does not pass the pre-commit checks is committed anyway.
+- If you have been git rebasing and had to fix a lot of conflicts, it is possible that a source tree which does not pass the `pre-commit` checks has been committed anyway.

   You can make sure that all the commits in your `my-local-branch` branch after `main` pass the pre-commit checks by running

       $ git rebase --exec 'pre-commit run -a' -i main my-local-branch

-  which will then stop at whatever commit that failed the pre-commit run.
+  which will then stop at whatever commit that failed the `pre-commit` run.
 Then you can fix it until `pre-commit run -a` succeeds, amend the commit and `git rebase --continue`.
 Repeat fixing, amending, and continuing until the interactive rebase has completed successfully.